Work in compressed air: Saturation hyperbaric work

 When the pressure of the workplace is relatively high, decompression at the end of a shift can take an uneconomically long time and exposes the worker to daily risk.
 In these cases it may be both economically preferable and reduce the overall risk to the workers to resort to saturation exposures, in which the workers remain under pressure for a tour of duty which may be for several days or weeks, and are decompressed conservatively just once at the end.
 In this scenario hyperbaric living quarters and the staff to operate them are needed, but full shifts can be worked.
 Transportation under pressure in a hyperbaric shuttle vehicle will usually be necessary to transfer workers between the accommodation and the workplace.

 Health and safety

 Compressed air work is generally considered a potentially hazardous occupational environment, and may be regulated accordingly.
-In some jurisdictions legislation mag be specific to compressed air work, while in others it may be combined with diving regulations.
+In some jurisdictions legislation may be specific to compressed air work, while in others it may be combined with diving regulations.